vettom/Aws-Boto3/Readme.md

 # Python - Aws Boto3 Scripts
 **Collection of Python3 scripts to manage AWS instance with help of Boto3.
 Scripts are written in self help mode.**
 > scriptname -h for help
+> All scripts expect AWS cli to be configured and at least profile called default

 ### Scripts
 - dnsupdate.py               : Create DNS Alias record